 The decision to sell the 81-yearold stone and wood-frame church was initiated and finalized by the congregation's members, she said.

 The Methodist congregation has been renting space from the First Congregationalist Church across the street since December 2008.

-"When the decision was made to move to space at the Congregational Church, it was done so with the knowledge that it would mean we would sell the building in the future," Kie said. " Instead of making all the changes at once, we did it very slowly.
-We've allowed for a grieving process around the changes to take place.
-It's a very emotional decision."
+"When the decision was made to move to space at the Congregational Church, it was done so with the knowledge that it would mean we would sell the building in the future," Kie said.

 Unlike the process seen with the closings and mergers of several Roman Catholic parishes, the discussion of closing the Methodist church began locally.